A BRIEF HISTORY OF AYLESBURY

-However Medieval Aylesbury was an administrative centre.
-Because of its weekly market it served as a focal point for the surrounding villages.
-From the 13th century Aylesbury also had 2 fairs.
+However Medieval Aylesbury was an administrative center.
+Because of its weekly market, it served as a focal point for the surrounding villages.
+From the 13th century, Aylesbury also had 2 fairs.
 In the Middle Ages fairs were like markets but they were held only once a year for a few days.
 People would come from all over Buckinghamshire to buy and sell at an Aylesbury fair.

 In the 1530's Henry VIII closed the friary in Aylesbury and it was made into a private house.

-In the 17th and 18th centuries there was a lace making industry in Aylesbury.
+In the 17th and 18th centuries there was a lace-making industry in Aylesbury.
 But it was the only significant industry in the town.
-There were some craftsmen such as carpenters, butchers, bakes and blacksmiths serving the local community but that is all.
+There were some craftsmen such as carpenters, butchers, bakers, and blacksmiths serving the local community but that is all.
 For centuries Aylesbury continued as a large village rather than a town with many of its inhabitants farming the surrounding land.
 Some were craftsmen.

 AYLESBURY IN THE 19th CENTURY

 Aylesbury grew much bigger in the 19th century.
 In 1801 the population of Aylesbury was 3,186.
 It would seem tiny to us but by the standards of the time, it was a small market town.
 By 1831 the population had reached 4,907.

 A canal was dug to Aylesbury in 1814.
 In 1839 Aylesbury was connected to the London to Birmingham railway.
 In 1863 it was connected by rail to High Wycombe.
 The railway boosted the population of Aylesbury.
 Many towns near London began to grow rapidly once they were connected to the capital by rail.